 On the trail Eberle recommends eating several times throughout the day, versus one or two large meals.

 “Large amounts of food at one time divert blood to the digestive tract and away from your brain and muscles.”

-Nutrition bars and electrolyte-replacement drinks are two outdoor standards that can be consumed throughout the day to keep up energy and electrolytes.
+Nutrition bars and electrolyte-replacement drinks (when alternated with straight water) are two outdoor standards that can be consumed throughout the day to keep up energy and electrolytes.

 Nutrition bars travel well, come in a variety of flavors, and are intended for use during exercise.
 Sample a few different kinds before your trip, however, because flavors and textures vary.

 Getting enough protein

 The longer or more intense the outdoor adventure, the more important it is to choose a varied selection of foods, Eberle says.